danielvillahermosadominguez/katalistpaymentservice/README.md

 - [ ] Review the infrastructure and dockerization.
 - [ ] Review if the playground is the best place for it.
 - [ ] Transfer repositories to codurance organization in Github
 - [ ] Problem with the automatic deployment of the service.
 User in azure to deploy.
+- [ ] Migration to AWS